manforowicz/gday/gday/README.md

 ## Installation

-To run the executable directly:

 1. Download an executable from [releases](https://github.com/manforowicz/gday/releases).
 2. Extract it (on Linux: `tar xf <file>`).
 3. Run it: `./gday`

-To install with **cargo**:
+Alternatively:
 ```
 cargo install gday
 ```

-To install with **brew**:
+or
 ```
 brew install manforowicz/tap/gday
 ```

 ## Features

-- No limit on the size of files and folders sent.

-- Files are sent directly, without relay servers.
+- Files are sent directly, without a relay.
     - A server is only used to exchange socket addresses at the beginning.
     Then, a peer-to-peer connection is established with [TCP Hole Punching](https://bford.info/pub/net/p2pnat/).
     This may not work through some restrictive [NATs](https://en.wikipedia.org/wiki/Network_address_translation).
 If that happens, enable IPv6, move to a different network, or use a tool with a relay server such as [magic-wormhole](https://github.com/magic-wormhole/magic-wormhole") or [croc](https://github.com/schollz/croc).

 - Automatically resumes interrupted transfers.
-Just `gday send` the same files, and partial downloads will be detected and resumed.
+Just `gday send` the same files, and the download will pick up where it left off.
-    - This is implemented by having the receiver identify when an offered file metadata (name and last modified time) exactly matches metadata saved in a local temporary file.
+    - This is implemented by having the receiver check whether the offered file name and last modified time exactly match a metadata file left by an interrupted transfer.

 - If a contact exchange server is down, just uses a different one from the default list.
 Or specify your own with `--server`.